 Chapter 22.
 Spring.NET Web Framework

 22.1.
-Introduction
+Introduction to Spring.NET Web Framework

-The goal of the framework is to make it easy to write 'thin and clean' web applications.
-By thin, what is meant is that the WebForm's responsibility is to act as adapter between the HTML based world of the web and the oo world of your application.
-The application layer your web form communicates with is where the business logic resides, not in the web tier.
-By 'clean' what is meant that the web framework should have a good separation of concerns, leading ideally to an event-handler that does not contain any reference to UI elements.
-This makes it possible to test your event handler code in integration style tests.
-Last but not least, Spring's web framework reduces the incidental complexity of common tasks in the web tier, for example the conversion of HTML control data to objects and then vice-versa after the request has been processed by the application layer.
+The Spring.NET Web Framework makes it easy to write 'thin and clean' web applications.
+"Thin" refers to WebForm's role as a small as possible adapter between the HTML- based world of the web and the Object-oriented world of your application.
+The business logic does not reside in the web tier; it resides in the application layer with which your web form communicates.
+"Clean" refers to the framework's appropriate separation of concerns, separating web specific processing such as copying data out and into from element from a data model from calling into a buiness tier and redirecting to the next page.
+This results in an event-handler that does not contain any reference to UI elements thereby making it possible to test your event handler code in integration style tests.
+The Spring.NET Web Framework reduces the incidental complexity of common tasks in the web tier, for example, the conversion of HTML control data to objects and then vice-versa after the request is processed by the application layer.

-Highlights of Spring's Web framework are
+Highlights of Spring's Web framework are:

 [Note]Note

-The Spring.NET distribution ships with a number of Web QuickStarts and a complete reference application, SpringAir.
-Web QuickStarts are the best way to learn each Spring.Web feature by following simple examples, and the SpringAir reference application has a Spring.Web-enabled frontend which uses many best practices for Spring.NET web applications, so please do refer to it as you are reading this (reference) material (see Chapter 37, SpringAir - Reference Application).
+The Spring.NET distribution ships with a Web Quick Start application and a complete reference application, SpringAir.
+The Web QuickStart is the best way to learn each Spring.NET Web Framework (also referred to in this document as Spring.Web) feature, by following simple examples.
+The SpringAir reference application has a Spring.Web-enabled frontend that uses many best practices for Spring.NET web applications, so refer to it as you are reading this (reference) material (see Chapter 45, SpringAir - Reference Application).

 Standard localization support is also limited in versions of ASP.NET prior to ASP.NET 2.0.
 Even though Visual Studio 2003 generates a local resource file for each ASP.NET Page and user control, those resources are never used by the ASP.NET infrastructure.
 This means that application developers have to deal directly with resource managers whenever they need access to localized resources, which in the opinion of the Spring.NET team should not be the case.
-Spring.NET's Web Framework (hereafter referred to as Spring.Web) adds comprehensive support for localization using both local resource files and global resources that are configured within and for a Spring.NET container.
-See Localization and Message Sources for more information.
+Spring.Web adds comprehensive support for localization using both local resource files and global resources that are configured within and for a Spring.NET container.
+See Localization and Message Sources.

-In order to implement some of the above mentioned features the Spring.NET team had to extend (as in the object-oriented sense) the standard ASP.NET Page and UserControl classes.
-This means that in order to take advantage of the full feature stack of Spring.Web (most notably bidirectional data binding, localization and result mapping), your code-behind classes will have to extend Spring.Web specific base classes such as Spring.Web.UI.Page; however, some very powerful features such as dependency injection for ASP.NET Pages, Controls, and providers can be leveraged without having to extend Spring.Web-specific base classes.
-It is worth stating that by taking advantage of some of the more useful features offered by Spring.Web you will be coupling the presentation tier of your application(s) to Spring.Web.
+To implement some features, the Spring.NET team had to extend (as in the object-oriented sense) the standard ASP.NET Page and UserControl classes.
+This means that in order to take advantage of the full feature stack of Spring.Web (most notably bidirectional data binding, localization and result mapping), your code-behind classes must extend Spring.Web specific base classes such as Spring.Web.UI.Page.
+However, powerful features such as dependency injection for ASP.NET Pages, controls, and providers can be leveraged without having to extend Spring.Web-specific base classes.
+By taking advantage of some of the more useful features offered by Spring.Web, you will be coupling the presentation tier of your application(s) to Spring.Web.
 The choice of whether or not this is appropriate is, of course, left to you.

 22.3.
 Automatic context loading and hierarchical contexts

 22.3.1.
-Configuration
+Configuration of a web application

-Unsurprisingly, Spring.Web builds on top of the Spring.NET IoC container, and makes heavy use (internally) of the easy pluggability and standardized configuration afforded by the IoC container.
-This also means that all of the controllers (ASP.NET Pages) that make up a typical Spring.Web enabled application will be configured using the same standard Spring.NET XML configuration syntax.
 Spring.Web uses a custom PageHandlerFactory implementation to load and configure a Spring.NET IoC container, which is in turn used to locate an appropriate Page to handle a HTTP request.
 The WebSupportModule configures miscellaneous Spring infrastructure classes for use in a web environment, for example setting the storage strategy of LogicalThreadContext to be HybridContextStorage.

 <system.web>